todogroup/osposurvey/2019/questions.md

 * Increased participation in external open source projects
 * Faster time to market with new products
 * Increased innovation
-* Culture change with improved interaction among departments
+* Culture change, with improved interaction among departments
 * Better security testing and vulnerability management
 * Other (please specify)
 >LH Note (7/2/19): "Faster time to market with new products"; "Increased innovation"; "Culture change toward faster digital transformation, openness and agility"; and "Better security testing and vulnerability management" were not reported upon in the 2018 survey new choices in 2019.
-The "culture" choice has been changed to "Culture change with improved interaction among departments".
-Also with such a long list, we will need to randomize.
+The "culture" choice has been changed to "Culture change, with improved interaction among departments".
+Also new in 2019, we randomized the answers in this question.

 12. What are the ways your open source program quantifies success?
 (Check all that apply)
 * Fewer license violations